UniStuttgart-VISUS/megamol/docs/manual.md

 ## Jobs

-This chapter discusses the job concept available in MegaMol TM .
+This chapter discusses the job concept available in MegaMol&trade; .
 Especially, how jobs can be used for data conversion.
-Examples are based on the project script files available in the script and example package from the MegaMol TM project website.
+Examples are based on the project script files available in the script and example package from the MegaMol&trade; project website.

 ### Jobs

-Jobs are the second type of instances available at the MegaMol TM runtime (compare view instances in section 3.1).
+Jobs are the second type of instances available at the MegaMol&trade; runtime (compare view instances in section 3.1).
 The primary difference is the <job> tag as primary instance tag, see line 10.
 Similarly to the viewmod attribute, the <job> tag specifies a jobmod module as entry module.

 TODO Code p.25 oben

-One significant limitation of this release, is that the MegaMol TM Configurator is only able to edit view instance descriptions, see section 5.1.
+One significant limitation of this release, is that the MegaMol&trade; Configurator is only able to edit view instance descriptions, see section 5.1.
 If you need or want graphical assistance in creating a job description, the recommended way is to create a view instance description with all required modules and calls.
 Use an DataWriterJob module as entry point.
 Save the corresponding project